gabrielpalassi/OthelloAI/README.md

 ## The Project

-This project was created as an university assignment, and is hereby published under the GPL 3.0 license, so that its code is freely available for everyone.
+This project was created as an university assignment, and is hereby published under the GPL 3.0 license so that its code is freely available for everyone.
-Each file represents a diferent AI, with diferent approaches to the game (read code comements for further information).
+Each file represents a diferent AI, with diferent approaches to the game (read code comments for further information).